 Day Trips to Loch Ness & Hadrian’s Wall

 When I was in Edinburgh, I decided to take a few day trips to get to see Scotland and did so by going on a tour of Loch Ness and Hadrian’s Wall.
 I actually hadn’t done a lot of research on things to do in Scotland but I knew I wanted to see the famous Loch Ness.
 Then I chose a Hadrian’s Wall tour because it sounded like a fascinating part of history.
-Little did I know that these two day trips could actually change my life – even in a small and depressing way.

 Our trip to Loch Ness took us out into the Trossachs National Park, driving along Loch Lomond.
 It was absolutely beautiful and I wrote about how I wish I could’ve gone at my own pace to take in the scenery and stop along the way as I pleased.
 It was beautiful and relaxing.
+The untouched nature of the Scottish highlands is amazing and even though they take a beautiful photo, that doesn’t do them justice.

 Then we went up to Glen Coe, the site of the famous MacDonald clan massacre.
 After the Jacobite uprising, clans had to pledge their allegiance to King William III before January 1, 1692 – or else.
 The MacDonald clan, through error, made their oath late and thus 38 people were killed in Glen Coe on February 13.
 It’s one of the most famous events of Scottish history.
 Though such a horrible thing happened here, Glen Coe and the surrounding area is probably one of the most beautiful places I’ve ever been.
 The pure nature and tranquility touched me in a way other places haven’t.
 I also have to say that learning all the history that happened here, in the centre of nature, was pleasantly eerie for me.
 Glen Coe has been called one of the most beautiful places in Scotland and I can understand why.